 - Agent Version is Outdated

-Triggered when the Agent Version from the Settings > Enterprise Agents page indicates the Agent's version is less than the current version available.
+Triggered when the Agent Version from the Cloud & Enterprise Agents > Agents Settings > Enterprise Agents tab indicates the Agent's version is less than the current version available.
 Normally, Enterprise Agents automatically update their Agent software, but if conditions prevent update, notification can be generated.

-Navigate to the Settings > Agents > Notification rules menu and click the + Add New Notification Rule to add a new Rule or click on a row to expand the row and view the settings of an existing Rule.
+Navigate to the Cloud & Enterprise Agents > Agents Settings > Enterprise Agents > Notification tab and click the Add New Notification Rule button to add a new Rule or click on a row to expand the row and view the settings of an existing Rule.
 As with any Alert or Notification Rule, some period of experimentation may be required to tune the criteria so that the Rule is neither too noisy nor failing to notify users of valuable events.

 - Search: Enter a text string to search for Notification Rules based on the name of the Rule.